3 Recreating the Self

 all of life.
 And this awareness would inevitably lead to the development of an

-awareness of what we know should lead to an awareness of the limits of our knowledge
+The growing awareness of what we know should lead to an awareness of the limits of our

-and the relatively meager understanding we have of the world around us.
-This is the
+knowledge and the relatively meager understanding we have of the world around us.
+This

-source of spirituality.
+is the source of spirituality.
 The "unknown" and our relationship to it.
-Do we name it, pray to it,
+Do we name it, pray

-or worship it?
+to it, or worship it?
 Do we view it with awe or ignore it?
-Or do we deny the existence of all that
+Or do we deny the existence of all

-we do not understand?
-Whatever we do we should not attempt to define what we do not
+that we do not understand?
+Whatever we do we should not attempt to define what we do

-understand and call it the one way.
-This is in the realm of fanaticism, and we should be
+not understand and call it the "one way".
+This is in the realm of fanaticism, and we should

 harmoniously with the world around us.
 It not only leads to greater human misery but a